rogelioa01283184/EcoCalculator.1/README.md

 -If the program does not have permission to write in the current folder, it will save the file in the user’s home directory so no data is lost.

--The ecological footprint score is an estimation, not an exact scientific measurement, it's just for EDUCATIONAL PURPOSES.
+-The ecological footprint score is an estimation, not an exact scientific measurement and it's intended for educational purposes.

 Video:[https://drive.google.com/drive/folders/1es5bZUjs4tlkRC6One446-DaWBg0HBoH?usp=sharing](https://drive.google.com/file/d/1Pqqr7Gl-62MZispO7mwJSEJj0Fr-5Qf0/view?usp=share_link)